swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy/chapter-34-build-and-publish-the-model-with-bentoml-and-docker-with-the-cicd-pipeline.md

 1. Automated the containerization and publication of the BentoML model artifact to the container registry

+You fixed some of the previous issues:

+- [x] Model publication to the artifact registry is automated

 !!! abstract "Take away"

     - **Automation prevents deployment drift**: By building and publishing models